groupdocs-viewer/GroupDocs.Viewer-Docs/java/developer-guide/loading-documents/_index.md

 ---
 id: loading
-url: viewer/java/loading-documents
+url: viewer/java/loading
-title: Loading Documents
+title: Load documents
 weight: 1
-keywords: "groupdocs viewer java, loading file, loading document"
-description: "Loading documents in GroupDocs.Viewer for Java."
+keywords: document loading, GroupDocs.Viewer
+description: "Document loading use cases with GroupDocs.Viewer within your Java applications."
 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
-You can configure how document will be loaded using [LoadOptions](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/LoadOptions) class constructor parameters and class method e.g. you can specify the type of the document is going to be loaded and password for the password-protected documents.
+To render documents, you must load them first.
+This section describes ways to load documents implemented in GroupDocs.Viewer.

+You can also define document loading options, such as a document type or a password for a password-protected document.
+To do this, use the constructor parameters and properties of the [LoadOptions](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/LoadOptions) class.

-For more details about setting load options please refer to the following articles:
+For details, please refer to the following pages: